Zoe Coughlan

 Beyond the art studio…

 I have extensive experience teaching Theory of Knowledge, which taps into my broad background and diverse interests, and plays to my intellectual strengths.
 Alumni have contacted me to explain how our explorations transformed their thinking and positively impacted their performance in university-level courses.
-I have been lead planner on several interdisciplinary units with Visual Art, and I have worked closely with colleagues from other departments as a learning coach helping them create interdisciplinary units with authentic outcomes.
+I was lead planner on several interdisciplinary units with MYP Visual Art, and I worked closely with colleagues from other departments as a learning coach helping them create interdisciplinary units with authentic outcomes.

 Future of learning